On the Reliability of Cue Conflict and Beyond: Additional Experiments

 \subsection{Experimental Comparison with Recent Bias Benchmarks}

-To experimentally compare \ours with recent benchmarks proposed to address the limitations of \cue, we evaluate whether each benchmark faithfully reflects the expected effects of various learning strategies, following the hypotheses in \Sref{sec:learning_strategies}.
-As shown in \Tref{tbl:benchmark_comparison}, \ours consistently reflects an increase in shape bias when shape-focused strategies are applied.
-In contrast, other benchmarks \cite{tartaglini2022developmentally, burgert2025imagenet} fail to capture this expected shift.
-Even under shape augmentation methods, these benchmarks report a texture-biased result or no bias induction, contradicting the original intent of the training strategies.
-Note that, other recent benchmarks \cite{wen2023does, doshi2025visual} were excluded from this comparison as their codebases are not publicly available.
+To experimentally compare \ours with recent benchmarks proposed to address the limitations of \cue, we evaluate whether each benchmark faithfully reflects the expected effects of various learning strategies, following the hypotheses in \cref{sec:learning_strategies}.
+As shown in \cref{tbl:benchmark_comparison}, \ours consistently reflects an increase in shape preference when shape-focused strategies are applied.
+In contrast, other benchmarks~\cite{tartaglini2022developmentally, burgert2025imagenet} fail to capture this expected shift.
+Even under shape augmentation methods, these benchmarks report a texture-preferred result or no preference induction, contradicting the original intent of the training strategies.
+Note that other recent benchmarks~\cite{wen2023does, doshi2025visual} were excluded from this comparison as their codebases are not publicly available.